dhershman1/octoris/README.md

 Check out the notes folder for markdown files containing ideas and thought processes.

-## Current Phase: Planning/POC
+## Current Phase: Early Development/Planning

-(POC: Proof of Concept)
+This repo/project is currently in the early stages of development still.
+Which means there are things that may still change heavily and theory still to be discovered.

-This repo is still in the planning and theory phases!
-So obviously you shouldn't be using it literally anywhere yet!
+There is still concepts that need to be proven and battle tested

 ## Planned